RegEx functions

 Functions in the regex module

-All regular expression functions below currently use RE2 for the regular expression syntax.
+All regular expression functions below currently use RE2 (Golang flavor of RE2) for the regular expression syntax.
 RE2 shares many features with PCRE, but is typically more efficient and does not include computationally expensive features of PCRE.
 For more details, see the official documentation for RE2.

 match / imatch